google/googletest/googletest/docs/primer.md

     projects and start to work on a new code base.
 1. Tests should be *portable* and *reusable*.
-Google has a lot of code that is platform-neutral, its tests should also be platform-neutral. googletest works on different OSes, with different compilers (gcc, icc, and MSVC), with or without exceptions, so googletest tests can easily work with a variety of configurations.
+Google has a lot of code that is platform-neutral, its tests should also be platform-neutral. googletest works on different OSes, with different compilers, with or without exceptions, so googletest tests can work with a variety of configurations.
 1. When tests fail, they should provide as much *information* about the problem as possible. googletest doesn't stop at the first test failure.
 Instead, it